baskarmib/mywebsite/content/posts/How to use GraphQL Subscription in C.md

 ---
-title: "How to use GraphQL Subscription in C#"
+title: "How to use Subscriptions in GraphQL C#"
-description: "Experiences from learning Subscriptions in GraphQL Dot Net"
+description: "Experiences from learning GraphQL Subscriptions in C#"
-date: 2019-12-19
+date: 2019-12-06
 ---

 This blog post is part of Third C# Annual Advent organized by Matt Groves, Developer Advocate Couchbase and Microsoft MVP.
 Thanks to Matt for giving me an opportunity to participate again this year.